calyxir/calyx/docs/fud/index.md

     make
     sudo make install

 Run `fud check` to make sure you have the right version.
+We currently require >=v5.002 of Verilator with fud.

 By default, `fud` will use the `verilator` executable to run Verilator.
 To use a different binary, configure the path by: